 Above is Lee Bennett and he appeared in nine of the Eddie Dean oaters.

 The blurb on the right is from the pressbook to Dean's ROMANCE OF THE WEST (PRC, 1946).

 (Courtesy of Les Adams)

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Lee Bennett.
-Caution - the film listing looks OK but the biography is for big band crooner Lee Hunt Bennett who sang with the Jan Garber Orchestra and in later years, was an announcer for NBC in Chicago.
+Caution - the film listing looks OK but the biography is for big band crooner Lee Hunt Bennett who sang with the Jan Garber Orchestra, fronted his own band for a while, and in the 1940s - 1950s was a radio announcer and singer at WGN and NBC in Chicago.
 We'll try to get that fixed: http://www.imdb.com/name/nm0071881

 October 12, 1946 Showmen's Trade Review: "Lee Bennett, whose father is William Crespinel, Cinecolor president, was added to 'Twain Sombreros,' Harry Joe Brown production for Columbia release."